woliveiras/Klon/docs/ARCHITECTURE.md

 This document describes the high-level architecture of the Gopi project.

-The goal is to provide a Go-based clone of the `rpi-clone` Bash tool, with a focus on safety, testability (TDD), and clear separation of concerns.
+The goal is to provide a Go-based disk cloning tool for Raspberry Pi, with a focus on safety, testability (TDD), and clear separation of concerns.

 ## Overview